-It is difficult to know exactly how long to take before adopting a new pet.
+It is difficult to know exactly when to adopt a new pet after the previous one passes away.
 After all, every family is different, and there’s no time frame that will work best for everybody.
 However, there are a few elements to consider that can help you make the most appropriate decision based on your situation.

 It should probably go without saying that you don’t want to jump headfirst into adopting a pet immediately after your last one has passed away.
 From a practical perspective, much of your time is likely on more pressing matters — closing down pet insurance, settling your account with your vet.
 If you’re planning a memorial, your attention is probably going to be split between asking questions such as “how can I find out where to buy an urn for my pet?” or “where is the most appropriate place to scatter the ashes?”.
 Introducing a new pet into your family requires and deserves your utmost attention and patience.
 Your new furry companion won’t have this attention if your mind is occupied elsewhere.

 The days, weeks, and even months following the death of your pet are a time of grieving.
 Getting a new pet during this dark and upsetting period can be tempting, After all, you’re likely to crave that companionship.
-However, you shouldn’t feel as though you need to rush into making a decision that is driven by your loss — give yourself time to find the right new addition.
+However, you shouldn’t feel as though you need to rush into making a decision on when to adopt a new pet — give yourself time to find the right new addition.

 You might not be entirely clear on why it’s not healthy for you, your family, or your potential adoptee.
 Essentially it comes down to the following factors: